timeplus-io/proton/README.md

 ### 🔎 Usage
-You can start the server via `proton server` and start a new terminal window with `proton client` to start the SQL shell.
+SQL is the main interface.
+You can start a new terminal window with `proton client` to start the SQL shell.
+> [!NOTE]
+> You can also integrate Timeplus Proton with Python/Java/Go SDK, REST API, or BI plugins.
+Please check <a href="#-integrations"><strong>Integrations</strong></a>

 From `proton client`, run the following SQL to create a stream of random data: